tbjorch/hookutil/README.md

 # hookutil
-Python util for running hooks on a server
+A hook util written in Python allowing the user to run pre-uploaded shellscripts on a server upon web calls.